Project 1882

 The most common animals on fur farms are mink, fox, chinchilla and raccoon dogs, which are essentially still wild animals.

-Approximately 95% of all fur comes from animals raised on farms and the rest from animals hunted in the wild.(1) In Europe, sales dropped drastically after the pandemic, but in a single auction in the fall of 2022, furs from over four million individuals were sold.(2)
+The majority of all fur comes from animals raised on cramped farms and the rest from animals hunted in the wild.(1) In Europe, sales dropped drastically after the pandemic, but in a single auction in the fall of 2022, furs from over four million individuals were sold.(2)

 Fur imported into Europe could come from animal husbandry that is not legal here.
-Especially from foxes (red fox and arctic fox) and raccoon dogs, which are killed and turned into fur collars and bobbles for hats.
 Raccoon dogs and foxes are bred for fur in Finland and some other European countries, and in large numbers in Asia.
 Raccon dogs are considered an invasive non-native species in the EU and are therefore no longer allowed to be kept in any form of captivity if there aren’t permission to do so.(3)

 It can be considered hypocritical to contribute to poor animal husbandry in other countries through imports that are not allowed here for animal welfare and conservation reasons.
 It is therefore essential that the fur trade is banned in the EU, as the Fur Free Europe citizens' initiative is advocating.